tidev/titanium-cli/README.md

 ### Donations

 Please consider supporting this project by making a charitable [donation](https://tidev.io/donate).
-The money you donate goes to compensate the skilled engineeers and maintainers that keep this project going.
+The money you donate goes to compensate the skilled engineers and maintainers that keep this project going.

 ### Code of Conduct